craigsimps/gulp-wp-toolkit/README.md

 ## SASS Bulk Import

 Use of `gulp-sass-bulk-import` means that whole folders of Sass partials can be easily included with `@import 'foldername/*';`.
 Using this method, files are loaded in alphabetical order.

 If files are required to be loaded in a specific order, you can declare these immediately before the wildcard import with the normal Sass syntax `@import 'folder/file'`.

+## Bower

+This toolkit no longer supports Bower.
+Better is to add your Bower dependencies into your themes' `package.json`, and then reference the correct file (from inside your `node_modules/`) in your `style.scss`, or the the `js` config as needed.

 ## Overrides